 About Me

 I am a second-year Ph.D. student in the Department of Computer Science at the University of Warwick, co-supervised by Graham Cormode and Hakan Ferhatosmanoglu.
-Currently, I am a visiting doctoral researcher at the University of Helsinki, working with Antti Honkela.
-Previously, I received my M.E. from Beihang University and B.E. from Jilin University.
+Previously, I was a visiting doctoral researcher at the University of Helsinki, working with Antti Honkela.
+I received my M.E. from Beihang University and B.E. from Jilin University.

 Research Interests

-My research centers on the design, analysis, and implementation of privacy-preserving algorithms, including but not limited to federated learning and analytics, differential privacy, and nearest neighbor search.
+My research centers on the design, analysis, and implementation of privacy-preserving algorithms, including but not limited to differential privacy, federated learning, and nearest neighbor search.
 I am particularly interested in creating elegant algorithmic solutions that achieve strong, non-trivial theoretical guarantees, a philosophy that ensures both robustness and practical applicability.

 Recent News